StarsWarrior/StarsWarrior/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m currently working on __[Chalkboard](https://github.com/starswarrior/cgillthelion)__.
+- I’m currently working on __[ChillTheLion](https://github.com/starswarrior/chillthelion)__.
 - I’m currently learning __Ruby__, __PHP__, __Dart__, __Three.JS__ & __GoLang__.
 - I’m looking to collaborate on anything!
 - Ask me about anything, I am happy to help.
-- Fun-Fact: I was a mechanical engineering before becoming a software engineer.
+- Fun-Fact: I want to be a mechanical engineer before becoming a software engineer.
 - How to reach me: __waliullahshuvo@engineer.com__

 ---